 The result is equivalent to the previous example where b was an array.
 We can think of the scalar b being stretched during the arithmetic operation into an array with the same shape as a.
-The new elements in b are simply copies of the original scalar.
+The new elements in b, as shown in Figure 1, are simply copies of the original scalar.
 The stretching analogy is only conceptual.
 NumPy is smart enough to use the original scalar value without actually making copies so that broadcasting operations are as memory and computationally efficient as possible.